-Inter-American Dialogue Solutions and The Importance of Institutions
+The Importance of Institutions

 Institutions—that is, the “rules of the game” for economic actors—are what determine the success or failure of nations.
-This fact was first elucidated by economist Douglass North, who won the 1993 Nobel Prize for his lifetime of work illustrating how institutions effect economic growth.
+This fact was first elucidated by economist Douglass North, who won the 1993 Nobel Prize for his lifetime of work illustrating how institutions affect economic growth.
 In their New York Times bestseller on the topic, Why Nations Fail, Darron Acemoglu and James Robinson pull together all of the most important lessons from developmental and institutional economics to show what it is that makes some nations fail while others prosper.
 They decisively show that nations fail when they have “extractive” institutions and succeed when they have “inclusive” institutions.
 Extractive institutions are known for corruption, with a small group of elites leveraging the government to extract as much wealth as they can from society at the expense of the nation as a whole.
-Inclusive institutions are marked by strong protection of property rights, the rule of law, and freedom to innovate and create (also known as economic freedom).
+Inclusive institutions are marked by strong protection of property rights, the rule of law, and freedom to innovate and create.

-Northern Triangle Institutions in Need of Reform
+Northern Triangle Institutions in Dire Need of Reform

 The table below displays some of the Doing Business Index indicators for all three countries in the Northern Triangle compared to OECD nations: